 - Team River Runner believes that every wounded and disabled veteran deserves the opportunity to embrace new challenges, invoke leadership, and promote camaraderie.
 Team River Runner invites wounded and disabled war veterans and their families to participate in adaptive paddling programs.
 Founded in 2004 at Walter Reed National Military Medical Center, Team River Runner offers weekly paddling sessions in over 60 locations across the nation.
 More than an adaptive sports program, it’s an opportunity to enjoy nature and realize social, physical, and emotional benefits, whether tackling whitewater rapids or paddling on peaceful flat-water, allowing veterans to reunite with their families and forge relationships with those who have endured similar pain.
 Our veterans are on the river to recovery.

-Bike (20K) - All athletes must put on their helmet and snap the strap before mounting their bike.
+Bike (20K) - Please visit the course map as the bike segment has been adjusted due to road conditions.
+All athletes must put on their helmet and snap the strap before mounting their bike.
 The helmet must remain on and buckled until the triathlete completes the bike route, dismounts and racks their bike.
 Not following the helmet rules may result in a disqualification (DQ).
 Bikes may NOT be ridden in the transition area.
 It is important to use extreme caution when departing the transition area.
 It may be very congested!
 Participants will not be allowed to mount their bikes in the transition area and will be required to dismount at the designated spot outside the transition area.
 Bike times will start when triathletes depart the transition area through the 'Bike Out' chute and end when they re-enter the transition area through the 'Bike In' chute.
 Once the bike portion is completed, triathletes will return their bike to their designated spot in the transition area.

 - Conte’s is a family owned and operated bicycle shop, headquartered in Virginia, dedicated to providing personal service and top quality cycling product.
 Established in 1957, with locations throughout the state and Washington, D.C. area, Conte’s proudly providing the same legendary cycling goods and services for all brands of bicycles.
 Conte’s will be on site in the transition area event morning starting at 5:00 a.m.